I loved reading these kind of articles in Step-by-Step Graphics magazine.

 Does anyone still use these old Pantone color guides?

-Cleaning out an old desk I discovered these resources spanning 25 years of graphic design trends and history.
+Cleaning out an old desk and discovered these books.

 Amazing photo of Space Shuttle Endeavour’s final launch…